level-level/clarkson-wp-cli-twig-translations/readme.md

 # Clarkson WP-CLI Twig Translation commando

+## ⚠️ Abandoned

+This package is abandoned due to incompatibility with Twig version 3.12+.
+You may use `timber/wp-i18n-twig` instead.

+### Replacement instructions

+1. `composer remove level-level/clarkson-wp-cli-twig-translations`
+2. `composer require timber/wp-i18n-twig`
+3. If in your composer.json file you have commands set up to run this package, remove every line that starts with `wp clarkson-twig-translations`
+4. If in your composer.json file you have commands set up to run the WP-CLI`wp i18n make-pot` command, change the `wp` prefix to `./vendor/wp-cli/wp-cli/bin/wp`
+5. `composer update --lock`

 ## What
 Parses all Twig files in your current themes `templates` directory to `.php` files.